mohsinalimat/ContainerScrollViewController/README.md

 ## Usage

-Subclasses of `ContainerScrollViewController` may be configured using storyboards or in code.
+Subclasses of `ContainerScrollViewController` may be configured using storyboards, which makes the container view embedding relationship visible as a segue.

+You may also configure `ContainerScrollViewController` subclasses in code.

 It's also possible to use either of these approaches without subclassing, and instead use an arbitrary view controller in conjunction with the helper class `ContainerScrollViewEmbedder`.
-This is described below in the section [Usage Without Subclassing](#usage-without-subclassing).
+This is described below in the [Usage Without Subclassing](#usage-without-subclassing) section.

 ### Storyboards